Northern Thailand Hidden Gems: 2026 Guide

 Pai: Laid-Back Escape

-Pai used to be one of those secrets whispered amongst travellers in the early 90’s.
+Pai used to be one of those secrets whispered amongst travelers in the early 90’s.
 These days it’s firmly on the backpacker trail — reggae bars, smoothie stalls, and cheap hostels everywhere.
 But step off the main strip, and you’ll still find the kind of northern Thailand people dream about.
+It’s also an ideal destination if you’re planning to travel as a group—something we cover in our group discoveries travel styles.

 The road from Chiang Mai to Pai is legendary: 762 curves through mountains and jungle.
 I’ve ridden it myself a few times, and while it’s long, it’s also one of the most enjoyable rides in the north.
 Riding or driving instead of sitting in a car or bus makes a huge difference too — not only do you avoid car sickness, but you actually get to enjoy the ride of a lifetime.